Salary vs Dividends: The Ultimate Guide on How to Pay Yourself From a Corporation in Canada

 Saving for Retirement

-No, you don’t get RRSP room, or CPP benefits when you pay yourself exclusively in dividends.
-But, don’t be discouraged.
-If your corporation makes more than you need personally, you can always retain your savings in your corporation to grow investments for retirement (note, this should be done strategically so as not to impact your small business tax rates).
-But, when done properly, this can be a very effective strategy.
-Think of it this way: small businesses pay 11% tax on active business in Alberta (in 2023).
-This means that you have 89% of these earnings available to reinvest in your corporation.
-But, if you paid this to yourself in wages or dividends and invested the amounts personally (not through an RRSP), you would pay 25-48% tax (you would only have 52-75% of those funds available to invest).
+Think of it this way: small business corporations pay 11% tax on active business in Alberta (in 2023).
+This means that you have 89% of these earnings available to reinvest into your business.
+But, if you paid this to yourself in wages or dividends, and invested the amounts personally (not through an RRSP), you would end up paying 25-48% tax (which means you would only have 52-75% of those funds available to invest).
 When you start investing within your corporation, you will likely want at least some amount of dividends so you are not paying high rate tax (the mechanisms here are complex, but that’s what we’re here to help you with! 🙂).

-The Verdict
+The Verdict on Salary vs Dividends

 Should you pay yourself a salary or a dividend?
 Well, it depends.